Staple-Engine/StapleEngine/README.md

 After that, you will need to compile the tools, so go to `Tools` and run `build_linux.sh`.

 After building the tools, go to the main folder of the repo and run `builddefaultresources.sh` to prepare the default assts.
-Do notice that we can't build windows direct3D shaders in linux, so you'll be limited to OpenGL, Metal, and Vulkan there.
+Do notice that we can't build windows direct3D shaders in linux, so you'll be limited to Metal and Vulkan there.
 </details>